MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 In case you are already knowledgeable about D365 SCM, you might find this document comparable with a minimal sales order document having some of the same **Reservation** and [**Release to warehouse**](release-to-warehouse-process.md) processes.
 As part of the [**Source systems**](#source-systems) definitions you can trigger the reservation as part of the document import and even define to reject a shipment order which cannot get reserved partly or fully.

-In the first release of the **Supply Chain Management warehouse-only mode** the outbound shipment order lines do not out-of-the-box support getting associated with loads before the [**Release to warehouse**](release-to-warehouse-process.md) process, this can only happen as part of the processing of the warehouse waving.
+In the first release of the **Warehouse Management only mode** the outbound shipment order lines do not out-of-the-box support getting associated with loads before the [**Release to warehouse**](release-to-warehouse-process.md) process, this can only happen as part of the processing of the warehouse waving.

 > [!WARNING]
 > On the _Outbound shipment order lines_ you can use the option **Update line > Delivery remainder** to update expected order line transaction quantities.